Aliases for FZD7 Gene

 GeneCards Summary for FZD7 Gene

 FZD7 (Frizzled Class Receptor 7) is a Protein Coding gene.
-Diseases associated with FZD7 include exudative vitreoretinopathy and hepatocellular carcinoma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and Wnt-protein binding.
+Diseases associated with FZD7 include hepatocellular carcinoma and exudative vitreoretinopathy.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot for FZD7 Gene